askebos/enchantments/content/contact.md

 Join our mailing list here: [ECONOMIC-ENCHANTMENTS@JISCMAIL.AC.UK](https://www.jiscmail.ac.uk/cgi-bin/webadmin?SUBED1=ECONOMIC-ENCHANTMENTS&A=1)

-Do you have questions, suggestions, or would you like to send in a proposal for a work-in-progress presentation?
+Do you have questions or suggestions?

 You will find us on Twitter:
 - Anat Rosenberg: [@anat_rosenberg](https://twitter.com/anat_rosenberg)